We classify emergency repairs into two categories;

 Yes.
 Our employment and skills team can support you in accessing training and work experience, and to gain employment.
 Our dedicated advisors tailor support to you, spending as little or as much time working with you as you need.
 Support includes:

 Yes.
-The employment and skills team run a number of Job Clubs in the area on a weekly basis and are on-hand to help with:
+The Employment and Skills team run a number of Aspire to Work drop-in events within the local areas on a weekly basis, and is on hand to help with:

-Our laptops and internet are free to use and no appointment is necessary.
+Our service is free to use and no appointment is necessary.

-View our events page to find your nearest job club.
+View our events page to find your nearest drop-in event

 Please report criminal behaviour, including threats or acts of violence, to the Police by calling 999.